NeshHari/XMonad/README.md

 ```
 Adapt this concept to whatever configuration you have.

 Once autorandr is good to go, add the self-explanatory ReScreen hooks below.
-If you get kicked to TTY (i.e., xorg crashed), increase the sleep duration before restarting xmonad.
-My purpose of restarting is to recall the StartupHook in Custom.MyStartupApps, and spawn polybar and feh accordingly on the detected monitor.
-This is prevalent when switching from smaller to bigger displays (e.g., single -> dual monitor).
+If you get kicked to TTY (i.e., Xorg crashed), increase the sleep duration before restarting xmonad.
+My purpose for "restarting" is to recall the StartupHook in Custom.MyStartupApps, and spawn polybar and feh accordingly on the detected monitor.
+This is prevalent when switching from more minor to more extensive displays (e.g., single -> dual monitor).

 ```haskell
 module Custom.MyScreen where